Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-When surface charge is placed anti-symmetrically ($\varphi=0$; figure \ref{fig:ion_fluxes}(b)), pressure-gradient-driven flow provides diode-like behaviour for ion transport.
-That is, when $\Pi>0$ the background flow drives a positive ionic current, $i>0$ -- a net flux of positive charge from left to right -- and when $\Pi<0$ the background flow also drives a positive ionic current, $i>0$ -- a net flux of negative charge from right to left\footnote{Here we define $i>0$ as per the definition in (\ref{eq:ionic_current}) with the flux of ions being classified as positive if they move from left to right.}.
-This behaviour is consistent across the transition from Regime II to Regime III as observed by the unipolar current plotted in \ref{fig:ion_fluxes}(b); symmetry establishes that cations pass readily for $\Pi>0$ and anions pass readily through channel constrictions for $\Pi<0$.
-Across the transition the selectivity of the ionic current varies drastically though attains a maximum of $|\varsigma|\approx0.8$ when $\Pi/(2\tilde{l}_\mathrm{D})^2=\mathcal{O}(1)$ and the screening length is large ($c_0=0.005\,\mathrm{M}$; $2\tilde{l}_\mathrm{D}=1.64$) -- see the inset of figure \ref{fig:ion_fluxes}(b).
-Selectivity is lost as the pressure gradient is increased into Regime III and most ions advect along the flow.
+When surface charge is placed anti-symmetrically ($\varphi=0$; Fig.~\ref{fig:Fig11}(b)), pressure-gradient-driven flow provides diode-like behavior for ion transport.
+That is, when $\Pi>0$ the background flow drives a positive ionic current, $i>0$ (a net flux of positive charge from left to right), and when $\Pi<0$ the background flow also drives a positive ionic current, $i>0$ (a net flux of negative charge from right to left).
+This behavior is consistent across the transition from Regime I to Regime II as observed by the unipolar current plotted in Fig.~\ref{fig:Fig11}(b); symmetry establishes that cations pass readily for $\Pi>0$ and anions pass readily through channel constrictions for $\Pi<0$.
+Across the transition the selectivity of the ionic current varies drastically though attains a maximum of $|\varsigma|\approx0.8$ when $\Pi/(2\tilde{l}_\mathrm{D})^2=\mathcal{O}(1)$ and the screening length is large ($c_0=0.005\,\mathrm{M}$; $2\tilde{l}_\mathrm{D}=1.64$), see the inset of Fig.~\ref{fig:Fig11}(b).
+Selectivity is lost as the pressure gradient is raised into Regime II and most ions advect along the flow.
 Interestingly, for all $\varphi$, $i$ appears to plateau at high $\Pi$ for most modelled salt concentrations, suggesting that the undulations act as flux barriers and that the character of the transport does not change significantly above the transition pressure.